Chirag-ahir/SFC-Preparation/README.md

 What is contact to multiple accounts feature?<br>
 The Contact to Multiple Accounts feature enables users to associate a contact with multiple accounts, without creating duplicate contacts.
 This feature is useful for scenarios where a contact has relationships with more than one account, such as a consultant or an influencer.

+What is salesforce trust?<br>
+Salesforce Trust is a website that provides information about the performance, security, compliance, and maintenance of the Salesforce platform.
+Users can check for scheduled system maintenance on Salesforce Trust by selecting their instance and viewing the maintenance calendar.
+Users can also subscribe to receive notifications about maintenance events via email or RSS feed.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>